 Goals of New Student Academic Advising

-- To provide a structured first contact for each incoming student (first-year and transfer) that will help define the student’s goals and to discuss the goals of a liberal arts education.
+- To provide a structured first contact for each incoming student (first-year and transfer) that will help define the student’s intellectual and academic goals and to discuss the goals of a liberal arts education

 - To ensure that a student’s course selections are balanced, consistent with the student’s expressed intentions, and realistic in terms of the student’s goals and abilities.

-- Maximize the student's chances of being fully enrolled by approving a list of preferred courses which is greater than the number they need.
+- To maximize the student's chances of being fully enrolled by approving a list of preferred courses which is greater than the number that he or she needs and to encourage the student to attend and complete the work in at least some of these alternate choices.
 This way, if a student gets dropped from a class, another pre-approved class can be substituted.
-Preparing for this possibility also lessens the disappointment in the likely case a student doesn't get all the classes he/she wants.
+Preparing for this possibility also lessens the disappointment in the likely case a student doesn't get all the classes he/she wants

 First Meeting Discussion Topics

-- Advisor-advisee expectations (perhaps review the misconceptions listed above)
+- Advisor-advisee expectations (review the misconceptions and goals listed above)